Programmarly/AI-artisans-bg-remover/README.md

+## Background Removal API for Product Images
-# AI artisans bgremover
+# Overview
-An API designed to streamline e-commerce product image enhancement by removing backgrounds.
-Accepts public image URLs and customizable coordinates to focus on specific product areas, outputs a transparent PNG, and returns a publicly accessible link for the processed image.
-Perfect for automating professional product listings!
+This API is designed to enhance e-commerce platforms by automating the process of removing backgrounds from product images.
+With the ability to specify coordinates for a targeted area, this tool ensures clean and professional images, improving the visual appeal of product listings.